-Issaquah School District’s looming strike provides teaching moment about arbitration language in employment contracts
+Issaquah School District’s looming strike is a teaching moment about arbitration language in employment contracts

 “Collective bargaining agreements, like the one the administrative and paraprofessional employees of the Issaquah School District are subject to, usually include step-by-step procedures for addressing these kinds of disputes,” said Hunter.